 Matthew Morton, DPhil, is a Research Fellow at Chapin Hall at the University of Chicago with expertise in youth empowerment, homelessness, and evaluation of complex interventions.
 Matt leads Chapin Hall’s cluster of work on youth homelessness, including Voices of Youth Count, the most comprehensive national research initiative to-date on youth homelessness in the U.S. Matt is collaborating with the Hope Center’s Sara Goldrick-Rab on a new book about homelessness and education, and contributes to the #RealCollege conference.

 Lindsay Page is an Assistant Professor of Research Methodology University of Pittsburgh whose research focuses on quantitative methods and their application to questions regarding the effectiveness of educational policies and programs across the pre-school to postsecondary spectrum.
 She is a co-investigator on a Hope Center intervention study of nudging and FAFSA renewals.

-Lara Perez-Felkner is an assistant professor of Higher Education and Sociology and Higher Education graduate program coordinator at Florida State University.
+Lara Perez-Felkner is an associate professor of Higher Education and Sociology and Higher Education graduate program coordinator at Florida State University.
 Her research investigates gender, racial-ethnic, institutional, and socioeconomic disparities in post-secondary educational attainment and entry to STEM fields.
 She is co-leading a Hope Center study of an affordable housing support for college students.

 Michael Rosen is the former Union President of the American Federation of Teachers Local 212 and retired economics instructor at Milwaukee Area Technical College, where he also launched their FAST Fund emergency aid program.
 He is a key advisor to the Hope Center, particularly on emergency aid.